Configuring ticket review

 |Release Level - Deployment|

-If CIs are attached to a release, then CI specific chains are triggered.
-Release has CI specific chains, which get triggered when you attach CIs to the Release.
+If CIs are attached to release, then CI specific chains are triggered.
+Release has CI specific chains, which get triggered when we attach CIs to the Release.
 For example, Release Level CI - Initiate.

 Before you begin

 You must ensure that the following preconditions are met.

 - Smart IT users who are going to be approvers are onboarded in Smart IT.